 Four out of our eight full-time faculty have all taught core pilot courses in the past but there are no plans at this time to apply to teach another one.
-Megan Stahl, one of our part time teachers, taught a course that was developed as a Core course within the new initiative, Difference, Justice, and the Common Good.
-Her course is called "Performing the Immigrant Experience" and was rolled out in the Spring, 2020, with great reviews.

 These results will be shared with all teachers of the core in Theater and their feedback will be encouraged.